How indigenous communities in Ecuador fight to preserve the Amazon rainforest

 A historic win

 The efforts of the organization are paying off.
 Alianza Ceibo started to work with the Waorani communities in mapping their territory.
 “We combined technology with local knowledge.”
 The Waorani people took the evidence collected to court to demand a halt on oil drilling by government-sanctioned and private companies.
 On April 26, 2019, a historic ruling put a stop to oil exploration on seven million acres of land in the Amazon.
+The Waorani also won the subsequent appeal.
+Now, the court’s final ruling states very clearly that their belongs to them and their forest is not for sale.

 Without our territory we are nothing.